ToyasDhake/ENPM661-ProjectOne/README.md

 creates all possible nodes for each child node.
 To avoid getting stuck in loop 2 things are being tracked-
 - A Set is maintained that holds all the explored nodes and each time a child is create it checks if the node is previously visited.
-- While calculating all possible move the reverse of last performed move is not considered i.e. if a state is reached by performing the "Up" move then for that perticular move the "Down" actioon will not be considered for creating child as it would result in parent of the node.
+- While calculating all possible move the reverse of last performed move is not considered i.e. if a state is reached by performing the "Up" move then for that perticular move the "Down" action will not be considered for creating child as it would result in parent of the node.

 BFS takes a lot of time to excute so it is needed to be optimized in order to reduce the run time.
 Here, the biased part comes into picture.
 Every time a child is created its score is calculated based on where it stands compared to goal state.
 And child with better score is given priority.